mndillon/toki-pona-nanpa-linja-n/README.md

 - Abbreviation #~: ...o...
 - Notes: numeric punctuation can be used to naturally break up long nanpa-linja-n proper names into separate words.
 - the decimal separator ...none... can be split into words ...n One ... in a proper name
-- there must always be at least one digit before the decimal point
+- there must always be at least one digit before and after the decimal point

 Examples: